thjsal/runko/docs/usage.rst

 - [io]: analysis
    - `interval`: No. of steps between analysis output files written
    - `stride`: thinning factor for analysis grids; results in saving only every `st`:th grid point in each dimension (typically either `1` for complete data snapshots or tile length for maximum compression)
-   - `stride`: thinning factor for analysis grids; results in saving only every `st`:th grid point in each dimension (typically either `1` for complete data snapshots or tile length for maximum compression)

 - [io]: deep io